artag/Training/Notes_Get_Programming_with_F#/Lesson_22.md

 It can flatten an `Option<Option<string>>` to `Option<string>`, just as `collect` can flatten a `List<List<string>>` to `List<string>`.

+This is useful if you chain multiple functions together, each of which returns an option.

 ```fsharp
 // int -> Customer option